Improve Your Water Heater’s Energy Efficiency and Save Money!

 - A gas-fired unit needs a good supply of oxygen to burn the gas.
-If a water heater is smothered and can’t get enough oxygen, it can affect the efficiency of the unit as well as cause damage to the burner chamber and other water heater parts.
+Suppose a water heater is smothered and can’t get enough oxygen.
+In that case, it can affect the unit’s efficiency and cause damage to the burner chamber and other water heater parts.
 It can even cause carbon monoxide leaks.

 - Storing items too close to the water heater can be a fire hazard.

 It is always a good idea to have a Brother’s plumbing professional drain and flush your water heater at least once a year.
 A complete flush is recommended if we notice a lot of sediment or debris.